Algorithms for the ferromagnetic Potts model on expanders: Low-Temperature Algorithms

 \subsection{Sketch of low-temperature argument}

-For the low-temperature regime, we decompose the partition function into colorings that have a majority color, and the remaining colorings that we show have small contribution.
+For the low-temperature regime, we decompose the partition function into colorings that have a majority color, and the remaining colorings.
+Our polymer model can only represent colorings with a majority color, so it is vital to prove that the remaining colorings have a small contribution to the partition function, which is the content of our Lemma~\ref{lem:maingroundstate}.
 Working with fewer colors and smaller expansion makes this step more challenging than in~\cite{JKP20}.
-This is the content of Lemma~\ref{lem:maingroundstate}.
 The core of the proof involves obtaining upper bounds on the number of vertex-colorings of a graph that induce few monochromatic edges.
 In light of the heuristic~\ref{enumproblem-colorings}, which relates colorings with few monochromatic edges to cuts, this is done by analyzing a Karger-like random sequence of edge contractions and the probability that this yields a particular cut.

 We then handle each majority color with a polymer model where the polymers are connected, induced subgraphs of $G$ whose vertices do not receive the majority color.
 The weight of a polymer is related to the $(q-1)$-spin partition function on that subgraph.
-Since we are working with colorings with a majority color, the ``defects'' (vertices that don't have the majority color) occupy at most half the vertices.
-We first pass to a different polymer model which requires only that each polymer has at most half the vertices.
-This partition function is clearly an overestimate.
-However, in Lemma~\ref{lem:polymerapprox} we show that this overestimation is negligible.
+Since we are working with colorings with a majority color, the ``defects'' (vertices that don't have the majority color) occupy at most half the vertices, which is a global constraint on the polymers that we wish to avoid.
+We pass to a different polymer model which requires only that each polymer has at most half the vertices.
+This partition function is clearly an overestimate; however, in Lemma~\ref{lem:polymerapprox} we show that this overestimation is negligible.

-Now all that remains is to verify the Koteck{\'y}--Preiss condition for this polymer model.
-However, there is yet another challenge: the aforementioned $(q-1)$-spin partition function plays a significant role in this computation and one needs to get a handle on it in order to proceed.
-Fortunately, there has been a lot of recent understanding on this problem, most notably, due to Sah, Sawhney, Stoner, and Zhao~\cite{SSSZ20}.
-We use this to derive bounds on the partition functions of the subgraphs that make up our polymers.
-For triangle-free graphs the available bounds are stronger, which lets us work with weaker expansion in this case.
+All that remains is to verify the Koteck{\'y}--Preiss condition for this polymer model.
+There is, however, another challenge here: the aforementioned $(q-1)$-spin partition function plays a significant role in this computation, and one needs to bound it in order to proceed.
+Fortunately, our understanding of extremal bounds on such functions has progressed recently, most notably due to Sah, Sawhney, Stoner, and Zhao~\cite{SSSZ20}.
+We use their results to derive bounds on the partition functions of the subgraphs that make up our polymers.
+For triangle-free graphs the available bounds are stronger, which lets us work with weaker expansion in this case, and ultimately with the hypercube.
 The extremal results we derive from~\cite{SSSZ20} are the content of Lemmas~\ref{lem:extremal} and~\ref{lem:TFextremal}.